camillilab/microbial_inversion_analysis/README.md

 The output histogram, <b>ir_histogram.csv</b>, gives a breakdown of the detected inverted repeats.
 The analysis script is still in it's nascent stages, but you may use the classes available to write your own analyses.

-We ask that you please cite out paper, CITATION, if you use our scripts in our publication.
+We ask that you please cite out paper, DOI:10.1016/j.anaerobe.2019.102073, if you use our scripts in our publication.

 Please direct any questions to jacob.bourgeois@tufts.edu or Ognjen.Sekulovic@tufts.edu .